100+ Best Fundraising Ideas for Everyone in 2024

 64. Golf Tournament

 Golf tournaments can be very lucrative.
 When organizing a golf tournament fundraiser, soliciting event sponsorships from local businesses is key.
-In-kind donations can also be solicited for printed materials, silent auction items, raffle prizes, goodie back inclusions, beverages on the course, and more.
+In-kind donations can also be solicited for printed materials, silent auction items, raffle prizes, goodie bag inclusions, beverages on the course, and more.

-Take care of the logistics including table or tent rentals, cash boxes, golf cart rentals, placing event signage, as well as pre and post-event meals and activities, and coordinates entertainment.
-And don’t forget about the volunteers and prizes!
+To gain instant credibility within the golf community, sponsors, and players that attend, choose an exclusive course that is highly rated in your area.
+Then, take care of the logistics, including table or tent rentals, cash boxes, golf cart rentals, placing event signage, as well as pre and post-event meals and activities, and coordinate entertainment.
+Don’t forget about the day-of volunteers and prizes for the winners!

 Fundraising Potential: +++